EasonJiang94/INFSCI-2560-Activity-10/README.md

 This app is a remix of the [Twitter Passport Example](https://glitch.com/~twitter-passport-example), modified for use with GitHub's oauth.

-To bring your own remix to life, you'll need to visit GitHub's [app registration](https://github.com/settings/applications/new) page to create a new oauth app, then place the resulting ClientID, ClientSecret, and redirectUrl into the .env file.
+To bring your own remix to life, you'll need to visit GitHub's [app registration](https://github.com/settings/applications/new) page to create a new oauth app, and use `https://{your-remix}.glitch.me/login/github/return` as the Authorization callback URL.
+Once you've done this, place the resulting ClientID, ClientSecret, and RedirectURL into the .env file.

 ## View the Code